 - Teachers will deduct 10% of the late or missing assessment grade for the first day it is late.
-After this the teacher will deduct 25%.
-If a student fails to turn in a late or missing assessment by the end of the unit, teachers will enter a zero in the - if a student fails to turn in a late or missing assessment by the end of the unit, teachers will enter a zero in the gradebook.
+After this the teacher will deduct 25%. - If a student fails to turn in a late or missing assessment by the end of the unit, teachers will enter a zero in the gradebook.